braze-inc/braze-docs/_docs/_hidden/wip_partnerships/WIP_guidelines.md

 Next, you can check your [localhost](http://localhost:4000/docs/).

-Here you can navigate to your page that you created through your perma_link you assigned earlier.
-Once you open the localhost, append the permalink to access your page.
+Here you can navigate to your page that you created through alias you assigned earlier.
+Once you open the localhost, append the alias to access your page.

-Example: `http://localhost:4000/docs/` + `/your_perma_link/`
+Example: `http://localhost:4000/docs/` + `/partner/your_partner_name/`

-Your page will be viewable at `http://localhost:4000/docs/your_perma_link/`
+Your page will be viewable at `http://localhost:4000/docs/partner/your_partner_name/`

 Once you are done reviewing your edits, press Ctrl-C in the terminal, ending the rake command.